Field service engineers work on a project, fix a problem, and move on.

 However you choose to do it, you'll want to teach your field service engineers how to connect with and educate customers; effective ways to handle common situations like irritated customers or having to break bad news; and communication skills like reflecting the customer's feelings and creating ease in a stressful situation.

 Too busy to develop a manual or class?
-We'll send you a free employee 'cheat sheet'you can share with your office workers and field service engineers.
-We did all the work for you: Our cheat sheet includes expert advice, plus actual scripts that show employees exactly what to say when breaking bad news, interacting with customers in the field, and responding to negative reviews
+We'll send you a free employee 'cheat sheet' you can share with your office workers and field service engineers.
+We did all the work for you: Our cheat sheet includes expert advice, plus actual scripts that show employees exactly what to say when breaking bad news, interacting with customers in the field, and responding to negative reviews.

 With all this talk of how field service engineers are the face of your company, and how much rests on their shoulders, we need to add that field service engineers deserve recognition for their valuable role in your business.
 Between complicated installations and stressed-out customers, their jobs are probably a lot tougher than you thought!

 This is the second post in a three-part series on customer service for field service companies.
 Be sure to check out our first post, on how to break bad news to your customers; the final post of the series will give you the scoop on how to handle bad reviews.
-Subscribe to the Commusoft newsletter to be notified when the final post goes live.